Trebonius91/VASP4CLINT/README.md

 ## General overview

 This repository contains a list of scripts and programs that can be used to set up, manage and evaluate VASP calcuations.
-It was initially designed to support calculations within the [CRC 1453 CLINT](https://www.sfb1452.research.fau.eu/) (catalysis at liquid interfaces), but the scripts and programs should be general enough to use them for arbitrary VASP calculations of surface or bulk systems.
+It was initially designed to support calculations of liquid surface catalysts, but the scripts and programs should be general enough to use them for arbitrary VASP calculations of surface or bulk systems.

 A description of all scripts/programs as well as an overview of important VASP calculations and how to do them is given in the [VASP4CLINT-Wiki](https://github.com/Trebonius91/VASP4CLINT/wiki)!